nryotaro/synthesis_of_web_crawlers/README.md

 ### Example

-The following example extrapolates The data extractor of `http://www.bar.com`.
+The following example extrapolates the data extractor of `http://www.bar.com`.

     (is (= (synthesis #{:title}
                       {"http://www.foo.com"